-Business casual style and Smart casual style do not include wearing any transparent and low-cut shirts, skirts that are shorter than permitted, as well as inappropriate display of certain parts of the body (stomach, chest and back).
+Business casual style and Smart casual style do not include wearing any transparent and low-cut shirts, skirts that are shorter than permitted, as well as an inappropriate display of certain parts of the body (stomach, chest, and back).

 During the summer, men can wear shorts, but only knee-length ones.

 Our company's dress code is business casual and smart casual